 *Note: If the document does not immediately appear, refresh your page.
 The links on the CCC page are most compatible with Google Chrome.

 Mr. Ghitis will hold meetings during Tutorials to discuss important information pertaining to the WSU Tech Block program.
-These meetings will provide information regarding requirements to participate in the program and deadlines to apply for free tuition.* Pay attention to the announcements page for details on when these meetings will be held for interested juniors and seniors.
+These meetings will provide information regarding requirements to participate in the program and deadlines to apply for free tuition.* Pay attention to the announcements page for details on when these meetings will be held for interested sophomores and juniors.
 All students will need to visit Mr. Ghitis in the CCC to obtain required forms to be completed before being admitted into the program.

 *Note: Students are eligible to take courses at WSU Tech for free outside of school hours, but transportation is not provided and students will need to pay the full cost of their books.*